110-kenichi/mame/README.md

 2.4.0.1 Improved UI.
 		Supported basic formula for SoundControlChangeSettings and GeneralPurposeControlSettings properties.
 		Added Data Entry slider to Piano GUI.
 Use a mouse wheel to change the value.
-		Fixed freezing on MT32.
+		Fixed freezing in MT32.
 		Fixed key off behavior of Fx Engine.
 		Updated MSGS.SF for CM32-P.
 2.4.0.0 Added Envelope Editor.
-2.3.0.2 Fixed key off ignored issue while modulation is active on OPL.
+2.3.0.2 Fixed key off ignored issue while modulation is active in OPL.
 		Fixed to turn off modulation after key off.
 		Applied Metro Style GUI and improved UI.
 2.3.0.1 Fixed YMF262 sample file and some minor bugs.